DataDough2024/HDB-resale-price/README.md

 **METHODOLOGY**

-The work was done in 7 seperate notebooks.
 1. Preprocessing - Cleaning and tidying of data, Feature Engineering
 2. EDA - Data visualisation and analysis of key patterns
 3. Regression Modelling - Testing dataset fitted on 3 models to get regression predictions